garylirocks/quickrefs/microsoft-defender-for-cloud.markdown

 ## Agentless scanning

-- Included in Defender Cloud Security Posture Management (CSPM) and Defender for Servers P2 plans.
+- Included in "Defender CSPM" and "Defender for Servers P2" plans.
 - This scans VM disks, so it needs the built-in role "VM scanner operator", which has permissions like `Microsoft.Compute/disks/read`, `Microsoft.Compute/virtualMachines/read`
 - Raw data, PIIs or sensitive business data isn't collected, and only metadata results are sent to Defender for Cloud.